jeffreykegler/hoonlint/misc/whitespace.md

 ### Joined jogs

 A joined jog may be either **aligned** or **ragged**.
-A joined jog is ragged if its body is indented 1 stop after its head.
+A joined jog is ragged if its body is aligned one stop after its head.
 Otherwise, a joined jog is considered aligned.

-All aligned jogs in a jogging should be indented to the same column.
+All aligned jogs in a jogging should be aligned at the same column.
 This column is called the **jogging body column** of the jogging.
 A jog body which is aligned at the jog body column